guerrinharj/gpgc-api/README.md

     <li>Do you use Windows?
 I'm sorry, docker doesn't work well on Windows. </li>
 </ul>

-#### Install Docker for Linux
+#### Docker reminders

-### Build the container and start the DB

 - Start terminal
+- Make sure of permissions of your OS and terminal system are on point.
+(Don't be afraid to change the shebang in case you need)
+- Make sure each of your `.env` host is set as `db`
 - If you're loading your environment variable from `.env.production` you can always write "production" after the shell scripts.

+### Build the container and start the DB

 ```bash
 cd gpgc-api